 Fortunately, solutions exist.
 There are many examples of collaboration across ideological divides as well as systems and institutions that facilitate better and more effective decision-making.
 These ideas and initiatives need more visibility, more diverse political support and more funding in order to have national level impact.

 The Healthy Democracy Coalition worked to unite donors to work cooperatively with those who have divergent points of view.
 As a Coalition, we believe that the health of American democracy is important for the future success of the government and the country as a whole.
 We believe that real collaboration across political divides does not compromise deeply held values or produce weak ideas that excite no one.
 We believe that real collaboration unleashes creativity and generates new possibilities.

 How Did It Work?

 The Healthy Democracy Coalition convened events, managed a network of leading donors, and maintained a member-curated portfolio of investment opportunities.
 These activities are now redirected to the Leadership Now Project

-The Healthy Democracy Coalition was created by NEXUS with support from the Hewlett Foundation, the Fetzer Institute and other collaborators.
+The Healthy Democracy Coalition was created by NEXUS with support from a diverse group of benefactors such as the Fetzer Institute and other collaborators.
 NEXUS is a global organization dedicated to bridging communities of wealth and social entrepreneurship.
 NEXUS hosted an inaugural meeting of diverse philanthropists from across political divides on June 4th, 2012 in Washington, DC.
 Operating with the name “Common Ground Donor Network,” NEXUS convened a second group July 24th, 2013 in New York City before the opening of its NEXUS Global Youth Summit at the United Nations.
 The network and succeeding gatherings led to the creation of NEXUS USA Summits with the White House, the US Congress and other partners.
 In 2017, after securing support from diverse partners, the Healthy Democracy Coalition was born.
 Like NEXUS, the HDC operates as a fiscally sponsored project of the Giving Back Fund.
 As of June, 2020, HDC members and programs are redirected to the Leadership Now Project.